xiix0/scam/README.md

-You will live to see your grandchildren.
+Your lover will never wish to leave you.